AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 - <xref:managecommunityusers>

-	Add or remove community members within your tenant.
+	Add or remove users within your tenant as community members.

 - <xref:managecommunityclients>